One-pion exchange potential in a strong magnetic field: Summary and discussion

 Our results provide a first step toward understanding the impact of magnetic fields on nuclear force; or broadly speaking, the properties of nuclear force in external conditions.
 Such a research direction is of interest by its own, helping us to develop a deeper understanding of nuclear force.

 Let us discuss other possible extensions of our work.

-First, additional magnetic-field corrections to the OPEP or nuclear forces should be taken into account, such as the Zeeman energy shift and contributions from heavy mesons---particularly the charged $\rho$-meson, whose mass may decrease in magnetic fields.
-These are also important to discuss the deuteron, or the nucleon bound-state problem in general.
-As an example, consider the Zeeman energy shift.
+First, additional magnetic-field effects that are not included in the present analysis should be taken into account.
+For instance, the Zeeman energy shift is expected to be large when discussing the deuteron binding energy or nucleon bound states in general.
 A rough estimate gives that the resulting energy shift is the order of $E_{\mathrm{Zeeman}} \sim eB/2m_N \sim 10\,\mathrm{MeV} $ at $|eB|\sim m_\pi^2$, which is much larger than the deuteron's binding energy $E^{B=0} \simeq -2.2\,$MeV.
-Therefore, to obtain more realistic understanding of nuclear forces and their physical impacts in strong magnetic fields of order $|eB| \sim m_\pi^2$, these additional mangetic-field effects must be incorporated in future studies.
+Therefore, to obtain more realistic understanding of nuclear forces and their physical impacts in strong magnetic fields of order $|eB| \sim m_\pi^2$, these additional magnetic-field effects must be incorporated in future studies.

+In addition, strong magnetic fields modify the masses of mesons mediating the nuclear force.
+For example, the charged $\rho$-meson mass is expected to decrease with increasing magnetic field, and various theoretical studies also indicate that the neutral- and charged-pion masses change in strong magnetic fields (see, e.g., Refs.~\cite{Taya:2014nha,Bali:2017ian}).
+Such modifications in the meson spectrum would feed back into the meson-exchange contributions to the nuclear force, including the OPEP.
+Inclusion of these effects is an important direction toward a more quantitative description of nuclear forces in strong magnetic fields.

 Another important theoretical challenge is to formulate a lattice QCD framework capable of computing nuclear forces in a background magnetic field---for example, by extending the HAL QCD method~\cite{Ishii:2006ec,Aoki:2009ji,Ishii:2012ssm}.